yshinya6/epsilon/README.md

 The language features are as follows:
 - *Simple*: less than 40 syntax rules in EBNF.
 - *Real*: consisting of syntactic elements imported from javascript
-- *Fair*: including syntactic workloads for each parsing algorithm
+- *Fair*: including syntactic workloads for PEG-based parsers.

 ## Epsilon Synthesizer
 Epsilon Synthesizer automatically produce Epsilon soure code for testing parsers.
 The generated source code have same tendency as real-world source code.